Maxkie1/GestureDetection_ML_ITA/README.md

 pip uninstall protobuf
 ```

-4. Install the version of the `protobuf` that is compatible with your `tensorflow`.
+4. Install a version of `protobuf` that is compatible with `tensorflow` (e.g. 3.19.6).
 To do this, run the following command:

 ```
 pip install protobuf==[version-number]